 Sabbatical Leaves

-Any full-time faculty member is eligible for a sabbatical leave if he/she has served in a full-time position on this campus for six (6) years in the preceding seven-year period prior to the leave, and at least six (6) years after any previous sabbatical.
+Any full-time faculty member is eligible for a sabbatical leave if they have served in a full-time position on this campus for six (6) years in the preceding seven-year period prior to the leave, and at least six (6) years after any previous sabbatical or DIP leave.
+Sabbatical leave eligibility is calculated starting with the next academic year

+after a sabbatical is taken.

 Credit granted toward the completion of the probationary period for service elsewhere and up to one year of time spent on a professional leave without pay shall apply toward the sabbatical eligibility requirements.